AntoniKania/windows-forms-charts/README.md

         }
 ```
 # 2. Calculating and displaying values
 Part of code responsible for calculating each value and put it into right textbox.
+Variables `sum` & `pom` are class attributes.
 ```c#
 public void calculateValues()
         {